Renderer¶

 void drawTileMap(const TileMap& map, int originX, int originY, Color color)¶

-Draws a tilemap.
+Draws a 1bpp tilemap.

-Performance Notes: - Very efficient for rendering large backgrounds - Only visible tiles are drawn (viewport culling) - Use tilemaps instead of individual sprites for backgrounds
+- Use tilemaps instead of individual sprites for backgrounds

 Example: